 Covid Support Groups

-Our on-ground teams initiated community vaccination drivesby the Covid Support Groups to improve the confidence among the people on administering the vaccines to fight against Covid and increase the number of vaccinations among the rural community.
+Community vaccination drives were initiated by the Covid Support Groups to improve the confidence among the people on administering the vaccines to fight against Covid and increase the number of vaccinations among the rural community.

 Highlights of Persistent Efforts in Minimising Covid Vaccine Hesitancy